Far Better Then An Ordinary Tent On The Roof Of Your Vehicle

 As you can see from the photos on this page, there are actually some variations you can make using two tents on the van's roof if need to.

-Most of the companies in the roof tent business can also provide a line of accessories such as awnings, changing rooms and winter hoods if you want to bite the winter cold.
+Most companies in the roof tent business, like Autohome for example, provide a line of accessories such as awnings, changing rooms and winter hoods if you want to bite the winter cold.

 Overall, the roof top tent is a very practical and comfortable piece of camping equipment, made from high quality materials and with a little bit of regular attention it will last for decades.